devotees/biograph/README.md

 Inspired by [Rand McNally's histomap](http://www.slate.com/features/2013/08/histomapwider.jpg), picography allows you to visualise and share a personal history.

-Picographs are maps.
+Picographs are maps of a person's time and existence.
 Like other maps, they do not capture the full depth and story of the terrain.
 They are instead guides for a journey and an exercise in considering and documenting the most meaningful parts of that slice of the universe.

 ![](docs/alex.png)